mikeoliphant/nam-cpu-trainer/README.md

 - no "gain" value is added to the model
 - "packed" A2 (lite/full) is not currently supported

+Given these limitations (particularly the lack of MR-STFT training loss), I consider this project to be in an experimental stage at this point.

 # Performance

 Performance optimization is still very much in progress, but it is already *much* better than trying to run the standard python trainer on CPU.
 In fact, performance stacks up very well against GPU training performance.